connellw/ConnellwBlog/_drafts/visualising-software-shapes.md

 tags: architecture
 ---

+- Note that these layers are not necessarily csproj.

 A lot of software engineering is about drawing boxes, deciding how to break down the code we write.
 We don't just write everything in the `Main` method in `Program.cs`; we set boundaries, create abstractions, and divide things into single responsibilities.

 In C#, we group code into methods.
 Then we group those into classes and decide that some methods are `private`.
 We do the same again, grouping classes into libraries, deciding that some are `internal`, and then the same again with libraries within an application.